Great basketball quotes made by the Basketball God's - Part 1

 13. “Praise behavior that you want to be repeated” If you are telling players that what are the good things that they have done, it is going to become a habit for them.
 Good habits are the definition of basketball.

 1. “It’s not about any one person.
 You’ve got to get over yourself and realize that it takes a group to get this thing done” Togetherness is the word.
-Remember the first game of 2016 NBA finals between Cavs and GSW.
+Remember the first game of the 2016 NBA finals between the Cavs and GSW.
 The performance that LeBron had is one of the best individual games played in the history of the basketball, and the Cavs lost.
 One player is not enough.

 2. “‘Play the right way’ means play unselfishly, respect each other’s achievements, play hard, fulfill your role” Role is something that many players are not aware of.
 We coaches have to explain to them what it means to have a role and why specific players have their roles.

 3. “I can’t make every decision for you.
 I don’t have 14 timeouts.
 You guys got to get together and talk” This is what it means to lose the chains and to let your players play.
 They have to take faith in their own hands, and they need to blend as a group and play the game the right way.

 4. “Stop by stop by stop.
 Play aggressively.
 Sprint back on ‘D’ and pay attention to how we’re supposed to guard as a team” Defensive responsibilities are the foundation of every basketball team.
 You can be more or less talented for the offense, but everybody can and must play defense.

 5. “We believe in people executing their role and caring about the team more than anything individually” Every player must become We Guy in order for a team to be successful.

 6. “No one is bigger than the team.
 If you can’t do things our way, you’re not getting time here and we don’t care who you are” Building a team culture is very important because when a certain player is expected to join the team, he already will know what is going to be expected out of him.